XuwuX671/json-to-table/README.md

 ## **Overview**

-`json-to-table` is a versatile command-line utility written in Go that formats a JSON array into a well-structured table.
+`json-to-table` is a versatile command-line utility written in Go, designed as a companion tool for [`magifd2/splunk-cli`](https://github.com/magifd2/splunk-cli).
+It formats a JSON array into a well-structured table.
 It reads JSON data from standard input, making it ideal for directly piping the output of commands like `splunk-cli ... | jq .results` to convert it into a human-readable format or an image suitable for reports.

 ### **Key Features**